Complete a Record of Employment

 The simplest way to ensure all information on the ROE is accurate is to review the data as you go down the page.

-1. Not returning - choose this if the employee will never return to work for your business.
+2. Not returning.
+Choose this if the employee will never return to work for your business.

 4. In the Reason for issuing this ROE field, enter the reason as per Service Canada’s reason code guide.

-6. The Contact and Issuer fields will auto-populate your companies primary contact.
+6. The Contact and Issuer fields will auto-populate your company’s primary contact.
 If you need to change them for the ROE only, enter the correct data.

 Vacation payments